Translation - MA

 Students are assessed via a variety of methods including translations, commentaries, essays, portfolios, work placement report and the MA dissertation.

-- a good first class degree in translation, interpreting, modern languages and related fields.
-Applications from candidates with a second class degree or from non-language-based disciplines will be considered but an entry test may be required.
-Applicants with substantial work experience in translation but no first degree will also be considered.
+- a good first class degree in translation, interpreting, modern languages or a related field (Applications from candidates with a second class degree or from non-language-based disciplines will be considered but an entry test may be required.
+Applicants with substantial work experience in translation but no first degree will also be considered.)

 - near-native proficiency in the first foreign language